First-order (coarse) correlated equilibria in non-concave games: Approximability of First-Order Correlated Equilibria

-For small enough $\epsilon$, the support of the approximate local CE contains an approximate local Nash equilibrium, for which no polynomial time algorithm is known.
-However, we will see in Section \ref{sec:CE-equiv} that $\epsilon$-CE for normal form games is equivalent to an $\epsilon$-local CE with respect to a set of vector fields,
+The LHS is always non-negative.
+Thus, for small enough $\epsilon$, the support of the approximate local CE contains an approximate first-order Nash equilibrium.
+However, for normal-form games, an approximate first-order Nash equilibrium is an approximate Nash equilibrium (via the multilinearity of the utilities), which is known to be $PPAD$-complete \cite{CD06,DGP09,daskalakis2013complexity}.
+We remark that this is a manifestation of the equivalence between no regret learning and fixed-point computation \cite{hazan2007computational}.

+However, we will see in Section \ref{sec:lyapunov} that $\epsilon$-CE for normal form games is equivalent to an $\epsilon$-local CE with respect to a set of vector fields $ F = \{x_i(a_i) \cdot (e_{ia'_i} - e_{i a_i}) \ | \ i \in N, a_i, a'_i \in A_i\}$.
 As efficient algorithms for computing approximate correlated equilibria exist, we would suspect that there might exist tractable algorithms to compute local or stationary CE for appropriately chosen families of vector fields $F$.
-This is indeed the case, independent of the (non)-convexity of the continuous game, as we will show in the following section.
+This turns out to be the case for at least one family of local correlated equilibria, when the action sets are convex \& compact.